 With this said, let’s look at the Silk Therapeutics preservatives.

-Preservatives in this non-toxic skincare line
+Preservatives in the Silk Therapeutic non-toxic skincare line

 There are four preservatives in Silk Therapeutics products (obviously, not all four in one product at a time).

 Glyceryl Caprylate has a rating of 1 (on a scale from 1 to 10, 1 being the safest) with limited data in the EWG Skin Deep database.
 According to the Cosmetic Ingredient Review reports, it is non-irritating, non-sensitizing, and non-mutagenic.
 It can also be a food additive.

 Sodium Anisate is rated 1.
 However, like most ingredients in the products we apply to our skin, it has not been evaluated for safety, yet.

 In the absence of safety data, I looked at its derivation process.
 It seems to be plant-based, derived from fennel and anise.
 In addition, there are no reports of allergic reactions, even though it is quite popular with many other natural skincare products besides Silk Therapeutics.
 So, I’m willing to take my chances on it.

 Sodium Levulinate has a rating of 1 with limited data in the Skin Deep database.
 It also serves as a food-grade preservative, particularly in processed meat to prevent the growth of harmful bacteria (source).